Tip sheet: Feedback

 👉 Try to present your feedback with concrete facts

-You need to distinguish between a judgement that is subjective and a fact that is objective.
+You need to differentiate between a judgment that is subjective and a fact that is objective.
 Your feedback should be as objective as possible.

-We often tend to make subjective judgements because we want to describe a fact.
-Try asking yourself "What makes me say this?
+We often tend to make subjective judgments because we want to describe a fact.
+Try asking yourself "What makes me say this?"

 2. Be honest and caring

-👉 You must show respect for the work that has been produced.
+👉 You have to show respect for the work that has been produced.

 The cornerstone of effective and productive feedback is kindness.

-Any judgement of the individual who has delivered the work should be banned or the whole process will be destroyed and have a devastating effect.
+Any judgment of the individual who turned in the work must be avoided, otherwise the whole process will be ruined, and the effect will be devastating.

 3. Be constructive

-👉 Constructive feedback is feedback that does not just say "very good answer" or "bad presentation".
+👉 Constructive feedback is feedback that goes beyond "very good answer" or "bad presentation".

-This type of feedback is not helpful and is seen as a way of getting rid of the subject.
+This kind of feedback doesn't help, and is seen as a way of getting rid of the subject.

-To provide good feedback, you must go into detail and give concrete and applicable areas for improvement to enable the recipient to progress.
+To provide good feedback, you need to go into detail and give concrete, applicable areas for improvement to enable the recipient to progress.
 Now it's up to you.